Advanced Scholars Program for Internists in Research and Education (ASPIRE)

 Dr. Williams is a nationally recognized expert in stroke treatment and clinical quality improvement.
 A staff physician at the Richard L. Roudebush VA Medical Center with more than 20 years of service to the Veterans Health Administration, she has served on guidelines development committees for the American Heart Association and American Academy of Neurology (AAN) and on the AHA Cerebrovascular Quality of Care and Outcomes Group.

-Mentor: Nicholas Rattray, PhD
+Mentor: Nick Rattray, PhD